KennaSecurity/Kenna-Actions/README.md

 ## Microsoft Defender ATP

-As configured this action will run every hour, and upload data to the [Kenna API](https://apidocs.kennasecurity.com/reference) from [Microsoft Defender ATP](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection).
+As configured, this action will run every hour and upload data to the [Kenna API](https://apidocs.kennasecurity.com/reference) from [Microsoft Defender ATP](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection).

 For this example, you will need to configure [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets ) in your repository for the following variables: